KEPCo History

 From Hydropower to Nuclear Energy

-• A contracting entity would be organized;
+- A contracting entity had to be formally established.

-The organization and incorporation of KEPCo satisfied the first condition, and KEPCo was able to contract for baseload capacity to match the hydro peaking power, which met the second condition.
-The third requirement – transmission access to bring the power into Kansas – presented a difficult roadblock.
-At that time, investor-owned utilities owned all the transmission in the eastern two-thirds of the state and open access to their system was not required.
+The creation of KEPCo satisfied the first condition, and the cooperative quickly arranged for baseload capacity to meet the second.
+But the third, transmission access, presented a difficult roadblock.
+At that time, investor-owned utilities owned nearly all the transmission in eastern Kansas, and open access was not yet a requirement.
+The solution to securing transmission access came in the unlikely form of nuclear energy.

 Charles B. Gill, CFC Governor, congratulates KEPCo Board President Alvin Zwick, upon the completion of signing the Wolf Creek Generating Station refinancing documents.